 The Clackamas County Comprehensive Plan is the currently applicable plan for this area.
-The plan designation for this site is Low Density Residential (LR) on the County's Oregon City Area Land Use Plan (Map IV-5).
-The County Zoning on the property is FU-10, Future Urban, and 10-acre minimum lot size.
-This is a holding zone to prevent the creation of small parcels in areas within the UGB to preserve the capacity of land to fully develop once a full range of urban services is available.
+The plan designation for this site is Low Density Residential (LR) on the County's Oregon City Area Land Has Plan (May 4.05)

+The County's zoning for the property is FU-10, Future Urban, with a 10-acre minimum lot size.
+This is a holding zone to prevent the creation of small parcels in areas within the Urban Growth Boundary to preserve the capacity of land to fully develop once a full range of urban services is available.
 Lands located outside areas having sanitary sewer service available were designated Future Urbanizable.

-Clackamas County Zoning and Development Ordinance (ZDO) section 314.02 provides that the Future Urban 10-Acre District is applied to those areas designated as Future Urban by Chapter 4 of the Clackamas County Comprehensive Plan.
+Clackamas County Zoning and Development Ordinance (ZDO) section 316 provides that the Future Urban 10-Acre District is applied to those areas designated as Future Urban by Chapter 4 of the Clackamas County Comprehensive Plan.